An American Life

-An American Life is the 1990 autobiography of former American President Ronald Reagan.
+An American Life is the 1990 autobiography of Ronald Reagan, the 40th president of the United States.
 Released almost two years after Reagan left office, the book reached number eight on The New York Times Best Seller list.
 The book was largely ghostwritten by journalist Robert Lindsey.

 Content

 The book is composed of 748 pages, describing Reagan's life from his birth in Tampico, Illinois, to his acting career, marriages, entrance into politics, years as Governor of California, loss in the 1976 Republican primary, and finally his years as President of the United States.
 Reviewer John O'Sullivan says of Reagan, "[H]e shows a tendency, where other people's feelings are concerned, to gloss over unpleasantness in a way which ... detracts ... from his value as a historian."
 He told his side of events that led to his 1976 presidential candidacy, as well as his relationships with members of Congress and his views on the world and the Cold War.